In Part 1 of this article, we reviewed the benefits of Higher Education for both the individual and society.

 Is it mandatory?

-If someone is risk-averse, wants a stable career over the course of his/her lifetime – then it is imperative to obtain a college/university degree & follow the traditional path.
+If someone is risk-averse, wants a stable career throughout his/her lifetime – then it is imperative to obtain a college/university degree & follow the traditional path.

 Before making the decisions – today’s youth must take a step back to learn more about their motivations & strengths.
 Based on that they can make the best personal decision whether to pursue Higher Education or not.